-The elements of compensation for our named executive officers during the financial year ended December 31, 2018 included stock option grants, base salaries, company-wide employee health and welfare benefits (including medical, dental, group life insurance, accidental death and personal loss insurance, long term disability and long-term care), and, in certain cases, an annual bonus opportunity.
+The elements of compensation for our named executive officers during the financial year ended December 31, 2022, included stock option grants, base salaries, company-wide employee health and welfare benefits (including medical, dental, group life insurance, accidental death and personal loss insurance, long term disability and long-term care), and, in certain cases, an annual bonus opportunity.
 The Corporation's executive compensation structure is designed to encourage and motivate executives to achieve high levels of performance, both individually and for the Corporation, particularly over the medium-to-long term.

-An executive's overall compensation package in any given year will reflect the functions being performed, and his or her overall contribution to the organization, capacity to improve the Corporation's financial performance, enthusiasm and loyalty, and ability to create (or help to create) value for the benefit of the Corporation's shareholders.
-The Compensation Committee believes that the base salary component provides a measure of certainty and predictability to meet certain living and other financial commitments and, together with the cash bonus component, motivates executives in the short-to-medium term, while stock option grants align their interests with those of the Corporation's shareholders and assist in keeping the Corporation competitive in attracting and retaining high quality executives.
+An executive's overall compensation package in any given year will reflect the functions being performed, and his or her overall contribution to the organization, capacity to improve the Corporation's financial performance, enthusiasm and loyalty, and ability to create (or help to create) value for the benefit of the Corporation's Shareholders.
+The Compensation Committee believes that the base salary component provides a measure of certainty and predictability to meet certain living and other financial commitments and, together with the cash bonus component, motivates executives in the short-to-medium term.
+Moving forward, compensation will include three principal elements: (i) base salary; (ii) short-term incentives; and long-term incentives.
+These medium and long-term incentives will be facilitated by the new Omnibus Equity Incentive Plan which includes stock option, RSU, DSU, and PSU grants.
+These compensation mechanisms align the interests of the executive officers with the long-term goals of the Corporation and those of the Corporation's Shareholders.
+They further assist in keeping the Corporation competitive in attracting and retaining high quality executives.
+Each principal element will be described below in further detail.